 The best balsamic vinegars contain minimal yet high-quality ingredients.
 They come directly from Italian manufacturers and undergo a lengthy aging process.
 Here’s what you need to know when deciding which one is best for you.

-How to Select the Best Balsamic Vinegar
+How to Select a Balsamic Vinegar

 Most store bought balsamic vinegars are used for salad dressings and there’s nothing wrong with that.
 They add a lot of flavor to dressings.